 Spatial and temporal modeling of changes in wetlands and badlands in Southern Guam watersheds was identified as one of the highest priority research needs for Guam on the Guam Advisory Council meetings of November 15, 2004 and October 4, 2005.
-Four (4) temporal Landsat images from 1970s, 1980s, 1990s and 2005 (with about ten years interval) will be obtained to measure changes of watershed land cover for over three decades in Guam.
-Topographic map of 1978 for Guam and recent IKONOS imagery will be used as auxiliary information to improve land cover classification accuracy.
-Ten (10) meter digital elevation model (DEM) data has been used to delineate the watersheds in Guam.
-There are 14 watersheds in Southern Guam.
-The study area will focus on these watersheds in Southern Guam.
-The main objectives of this project are listed as follows.
+Four (4) temporal Landsat images from 1970s, 1980s, 1990s and 2005 (with about ten year's interval) were obtained to measure changes of watershed land cover over three decades in Guam.
+The 1978 topographic map of Guam and recent IKONOS imagery were used as auxiliary information sources to improve land cover classification accuracy.
+Ten (10) meter digital elevation model (DEM) data were used to delineate the watersheds in Guam.
+The study area focused on 14 watersheds in Southern Guam.
+The main objectives of this project were to:

-- Search and obtain Landsat imagery for different dates; - Preprocess the images such as georeference, projection and georectification; - Conduct classification to extract land cover information from the satellite images; - Compare the spatial and temporal land cover information to detect changes; - Provide change detection maps.
+- Search and obtain Landsat imagery for different dates - Preprocess the images such as georeference, projection and georectification - Conduct classification to extract land cover information from the satellite images - Compare the spatial and temporal land cover information to detect changes - Provide change detection maps